 Some peope enjoy going to the zoo, a bar or a concert.
 I enjoy going to (new) hotels.
 So yes, I have stayed in tons of hotels but my hotel bucket list is still very very long.

-In this top 82 hotels I will share my hotel bucket list with you, one hotel a week.
+In this top 82 hotels I will share my hotel bucket list with you, one hotel every week or every two weeks.
+You know, I’m not a good planner.
 I have visited some hotels on the list already and am planning on staying in the rest as well.
 I do not think an expensive hotel is synonymous to a good hotel, so I have some luxury hotels on the list but also quite some budget hotels.

 Some hotels are famous like the Icehotel, located in Jukkasjärvi, Sweden and I would definitely want to stay there one time but I especially enjoy discovering the less famous hotels of the world.